Braden1996/react-native-replicache/README.md

 1. Install the following in your React Native project:
    - `yarn add expo-crypto`
    - Decide which SQLite binding is for you and install one of the following:
-     - `yarn add react-native-quick-sqlite @react-native-replicache/react-native-quick-sqlite`
+     - `yarn add @op-engineering/op-sqlite @react-native-replicache/react-native-op-sqlite`
      - `yarn add expo-sqlite @react-native-replicache/expo-sqlite`
 2. Ensure that you've polyfilled `crypto.getRandomValues` on the global namespace.
    - See [here for an example](https://github.com/Braden1996/react-native-replicache/blob/master/packages/example/mobile-react-native/src/crypto-polyfill.ts).